Luis Suárez: 2017–18: Domestic double and record unbeaten streak

 On 23 September 2017, Suárez scored in Barcelona's 3–0 win over Girona, in the first ever Catalan derby for the opposition.
 On 14 October, Suárez maintained Barcelona's undefeated start to the La Liga season with a late header against Atlético Madrid at the Metropolitano Stadium in Madrid.
 He scored twice against Leganés in a 3–0 win at the Estadio Municipal de Butarque on 18 November.
 On 2 December, Suárez scored Barcelona's second goal in a 2–2 draw with Celta de Vigo.
-A week later, on 10 December, Suárez and Messi scored again as Barcelona won 2–0 against Villareal.
+A week later, on 10 December, Suárez and Messi scored again as Barcelona won 2–0 against Villarreal.
 On 17 December, Suárez scored two against Deportivo La Coruña in a 4–0 win.
 Less than a week later, he opened the scoring for Barcelona in a 3–0 win over Real Madrid at the Bernabéu.
 His goal at El Clásico was the 400th goal of his professional career.

 Following the midseason break, Suárez scored twice in a 4–2 comeback win at Real Sociedad on 14 January 2018.
 A week later, on 21 January, he scored a brace as well as assisted twice in Barcelona's 5–0 win against Real Betis.
 He scored a hat-trick in a 6–1 home win over Girona on 24 February.
 On 4 April, Suárez scored during a 4–1 victory over AS Roma in the first leg of Champions League quarter-final, though Roma would end up mounting a comeback, knocking Barcelona out in the second leg.

 On 14 April, Suárez scored as Barcelona defeated Valencia 2–1 to secure the longest unbeaten streak in La Liga history, at 39 games.
 On 21 April, Barcelona won their fourth consecutive Copa del Rey title, beating Sevilla 5–0 in the final in Madrid, with Suárez scoring twice.
 On 29 April, Suárez set up all three of Messi's goals in a 4–2 victory over Deportivo La Coruña, winning his third league title with Barcelona.
 A week later, Barcelona held on for a dramatic 2–2 draw at home to Real Madrid on 6 May, to extend their unbeaten streak in the league; Suárez and Messi scored the goals for Barça.
 Barcelona's record league unbeaten streak came to an end after 43 games, following a 4–5 loss to Levante in the penultimate game of the season on 13 May.
 Barcelona mounted a comeback after trailing 1–5, with both Suárez and new club record signing Philippe Coutinho scoring a brace each, but they couldn't find an equalizer.
 Suárez finished the season with 31 goals and 17 assists in total, and his 12 La Liga assists made him league's top assist provider for the third consecutive season.